Veams/documentation/methodology/css/context/methodology__cssContext.md

 # CSS: Contexts

-## Instead of duplicating components with different styles, you should create a new `context`.
-Contexts are variations of components that share a base set of styles and have their own context-specific styles.
+## Instead of duplicating components with different styles, you should create new `contexts`. `Contexts` are variations of components that share a base set of styles and have their own context-specific styles.

 ### Contexts make your components more modular and reusable.